merry-goblin/casterlith/README.md

 ### Sample

-This is an example on how map the [database](http://www.sqlitetutorial.net/sqlite-sample-database/) below :
+This is an example on how to map the [database](http://www.sqlitetutorial.net/sqlite-sample-database/) below :

 [![chinook](config/sqlite-sample-database-color.jpg)](http://www.sqlitetutorial.net/sqlite-sample-database/)